 One of the most memorable tours in Lapland has been snowmobiling to a Pyhävasa wilderness hut with a local guide last winter.
 (Our tour wasn’t any official tour nor was the guide, so I can’t provide any recommendations on those.)
 Before departure he checked how comfortable I was with the snowmobile I borrowed, and made sure that I know how to keep my legs in when the snowmobile falls to its side.
 He said when, not if.
 It is common behavior for the snowmobile in the snow, but unfortunately it is also common for us tourists to react in a wrong way and perhaps try to prevent the fall by extending our leg on the way.
 It would hurt.
 Luckily I didn’t have to test this theory as I had no problems with the snowmobile on this tour.

 We utilized the official tracks but also the tracks that are made by the locals, who know the permissions for land usage.
 I also got to test off-roading while we were in my guide’s own forest, and that was a lot of fun.
 Keeping the pace with much more experienced drivers wasn’t easy, and I was sweating under my helmet.
-Reindeer hurdlers don’t usually were a helmet, but they are also pretty familiar with snowmobiles.
+Reindeer hurdlers don’t usually wear a helmet, but they are also pretty familiar with snowmobiles.
 Tourists are much more likely to crash with the trees that suddenly step on the way.

 I knew we were going to have a lunch at the wilderness hut and I tried to make an impression by baking buns and making moose burger patties to pack with us to our snowmobile safari.
 But someone was so excited about the snowmobiling that she forgot the buns in the kitchen!
 Plain burger patties were not that bad when grilled and topped with some pickles and ketchup.
 I confessed that I forgot the buns.
 Why didn’t I just say that I’m watching the carbs?